Hearthstone's next expansion is Descent of Dragons and features a new Auto Chess-inspired mode

 Thompson said Descent of Dragons comprises a handful of new mechanics and an entirely new keyword: Invoke.
 The card he used to demonstrate is Galakrond, a super powerful new hero card that can be upgraded through three different forms.
 Interestingly, these transformations can occur while Galakrond is in your deck.
 It seems a little like C'thun, insofar as other cards with Invoke on will trigger the Invoke buff.

-As you can see below, his card draw/cost reduction effect is pretty nutty, and given that all players will receive a free copy of Galakrond upon logging in once the set launches, you can expect to see a lot of him.
+As you can see below, his card draw/cost reduction effect is pretty nutty, and given that all players will receive a copy of Galakrond upon logging in once the set launches, you can expect to see a lot of him.
+Bear in mind that each of the evil classes gets a slightly different version of Galakrond (you can see how the Rogue and Warlock iterations vary in the gallery below), but Thompson confirmed you will get all five types of Galakrond free.

 Galakrond will only be available to the E.V.I.L. classes—ie Priest, Rogue, Shaman, Warlock, and Warrior—but the good guys will have some potent toys to play with.
 Specifically: Every class will be given it's own legendary dragon card.
 Druid gets a new version of Ysera (below), which looks like a disgustingly strong late game control card.
 Summon a free Deathwing?
 Don't mind if I do.